Presley Twining France was born on June 29, 1873 in Deshler, Henry County, OH, the son of John C. and Rhoda (Van Horn) France.

 Benjamin was a veteran of World War I. He was a veterinarian and later a federal government meat inspector with the Val Decker Packing Company.

-They are seen here with their two sons, James Presley Steiner (left) and Earl Thomas Steiner.
+Their two sons were James Presley Steiner and Earl Thomas Steiner.

 She passed away at age 44, on Dec.
 23, 1944, "on their 22nd anniversary of their marriage," said the Piqua (OH) Daily Call.
 She was buried in Monroe Cemetery in Continental.